benjamenlambert/limit_order_book/README.md

 An AVL tree is used to hold all price levels with non-zero quantity on a particular side of the book.
 If most activity takes place at or near the top of the book, a linked list may be preferred to an AVL tree.
-However, this particular implementation contains a pointer the the top of the book, which ensures the same performance as a linked list for orders at the top of the book (with the exception of an order which creates a new top of book price level or the removal of an order which results in a new top of book price level).
+However, this particular implementation contains a pointer the the top of the book, which ensures the same performance as a linked list for orders at the top of the book (with the exception of an order which creates a new top of book price level).
+In addition, each price level contains a pointer to its parent price level, which allows the new top of book subsequent to a deletion of the previous top of book to be found in constant time.

 # Performance